-It’s October, and chances are you have already had or are going to carve one of those bright orange pumpkins to sit on your porch to show you have the Halloween spirit.
-Heck you may leave it for November decor as well.
+It’s October, and chances are you have already had or will carve one of those bright orange pumpkins to sit on your porch to show you have the Halloween spirit.
+Heck, you may leave it for November decor as well.

 But what if I were to tell you that pumpkin can do so much more good in your tummy - then where would that good ol’ Jack-O-Lantern be?